Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 for CUDA 12.8 will be preferred.
 So we support wheels with a lower bound of 12.8, 12.7, 12.6, 12.5… And the upper bound is handled in a similar way.

-The x86_64 plugin detects the local CPU and determines what instruction sets it supports.
+The x86_64 provider detects the local CPU and determines what instruction sets it supports.
 Then it returns all supported x86_64 architecture levels, and all supported instruction sets.
 So if you have a CPU which supports x86-64-v3, it would return v3, v2 and v1 as compatible, plus a long list of supported